darenr/contemporary-art--rss-scraper/README.md

 - https://www.youtube.com/feeds/videos.xml?channel_id=UCpYHEAhSUx1hBn2SkvXvTrg
 - http://feeds.feedburner.com/Wallpaperfeed

-For Youtube -steps to get RSS feed for a channel:
+For Youtube - steps to get RSS feed for a channel:

 - Go to the YouTube channel you want to track
 - View the page’s source code